TheDanielKogan/Word-Finder/README.md

 # Installation:
-	Go to directory /obj/release
+	Go to the releases of this github page
 	Download BombParty Test.exe
-	Run the program (Might trigger antivirus due to picture taking method as well as text recognition library)
+	Run the program

 # Usage: